sysbiomed/glmSparseNet/README.md

 ### Survival curves with `draw.kaplan`

-This generates Kaplan-Meier survival model based on the coefficients of a Cox model.
+This function generates Kaplan-Meier survival model based on the coefficients of a Cox model.
 It separates two groups based on relative risk and display both the curves and results of Log-rank test.

 ``` r
 xdata.reduced <- filter.by.experiment(xdata, 'RNASeq2GeneNorm')